 15 minutes – By now you should have a pretty long list of topics… hopefully 100 at least 🙂 Look over your list and look at what categories or themes are forming with your content.
 The number of themes you have at this point doesn't matter, but when you can establish how your content ties together, you can start to formulate more and more ideas.
 Just add them to your list!

 Like I mentioned, this is the first half of exactly how I know what I'm going to create videos about.
 The other half is the fun part – the research and discovering which topics are going to perform well and actually get views!
-I have a unique process for this that I'll be outlining in June's training in the Video for Bloggers Facebook group.
-So, if you want to create video content that will actually get views (I mean… who wouldn't!) you are not going to want to miss that live training!
+I have a unique process for this that I outline in my Piece of Cake YouTube Strategy for Bloggers free training.
+So, if you want to create video content that will actually get views (I mean… who wouldn't!) you are not going to want to miss that!
+Grab it here.